-- (1) Mr. Doyle is entitled to receive continued payment of his base salary in effect at termination over 12 months from the date of termination. - (2) Each of Mr. Doyle, Mr. Groenhuysen and Mr. Shah are entitled to the value of payments of COBRA premiums for himself and his eligible dependents for up to 12 months following date of termination.
-Currently Mr. Doyle is not enrolled in our health insurance benefits program. - (3) Mr. Doyle is entitled to receive an aggregate amount equal to the sum of two times his base salary plus his target annual bonus at the levels in effect at termination, paid in installments over 12 months from the date of termination. - (4) Mr. Doyle is entitled to the value of payments of COBRA premiums for himself and his eligible dependents for up to 18 months following date of termination.
-Currently Mr. Doyle is not enrolled in our health insurance benefits program. - (5) Represents the excess of fair market value of the underlying shares over the exercise price of unvested share options and the fair market value of shares underlying unvested RSUs as of December 31, 2018, to the extent such shares would have become vested and exercisable if a change in control occurred at December 31, 2018. - (6) Mr. Danziger is entitled to a lump sum, equal to the positive difference, if any, between his (a) annual base salary and (b) the Contributed Policy Value, as more fully described above.
-At December 31, 2018, the Contributed Policy Value was \$598,734.
+- (1) Mr. Doyle is entitled to receive continued payment of his base salary in effect at termination over 12 months from the date of termination. - (2) Each of Mr. Doyle, Mr. Groenhuysen, Mr. Ambrogi and Mr. Shah are entitled to the value of payments of COBRA premiums for himself and his eligible dependents for up to 12 months following date of termination.
+As of December 31, 2019, Mr. Doyle was not enrolled in our health insurance benefits program. - (3) Mr. Doyle is entitled to receive an aggregate amount equal to the sum of two times his base salary plus his target annual bonus at the levels in effect at termination, paid in installments over 12 months from the date of termination. - (4) Mr. Doyle is entitled to the value of payments of COBRA premiums for himself and his eligible dependents for up to 18 months following date of termination.
+As of December 31, 2019, Mr. Doyle was not enrolled in our health insurance benefits program. - (5) Represents the excess of fair market value of the underlying shares over the exercise price of unvested share options and the fair market value of shares underlying unvested RSUs as of December 31, 2019, to the extent such shares would have become vested and exercisable if a termination of employment following a change in control occurred at December 31, 2019. - (6) Mr. Danziger is entitled to a lump sum, equal to the positive difference, if any, between his (a) annual base salary and (b) the Contributed Policy Value, as more fully described above.
+At December 31, 2019, the Contributed Policy Value was \$730,593.
 The potential Cash Severance reported reflects our payment to Mr. Danziger and does not include the Contributed Policy Value. - (7) Mr. Danziger is entitled to a lump sum equal to the positive difference, if any, between (a) the sum of two times his annual base salary plus two times his target annual bonus at the levels in effect at termination, and (b) the Contributed Policy Value, as more fully described above.
-At December 31, 2018, the Contributed Policy Value was
+At December 31, 2019, the Contributed